isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 Doing a [`MakeCase:x≤y`](AgdaCmd) in this hole will correctly split apart the `x≤y`, but in doing so, will also leave behind dot patterns for variables that it unified in the process.
-Recall that dot patterns correspond arise from a constructor showing you which indices it must have, and constraining other variables in the process.
+Recall that dot patterns arise from a constructor showing you which indices it must have, and constraining other variables in the process.
 Thus, dot patterns are an excellent way to look at what exactly Agda has solved: